Group study rooms

 - To claim your room, go to the room you have booked.
 The wall box will read Room booked and ready.
 Scan card to enter.
 Scan your student/staff card on the card logo; you will then be asked to key in the PIN.

-- If you are not able to claim the room in person, another member of your group can scan their student/staff card and key in the PIN.
+- If you are not able to claim the room in person, or if you are using a temporary pass (which will not work on the door controller), another member of your group can scan their student/staff card and key in the PIN.

 - If a room is not claimed within 15 minutes of the booked time it will be freed up for booking by other users.
 You will be asked to leave the room if someone else books it.